EYBlockchain/zokrates-worker/README.md

 To test a particular `.zok` file manually in the terminal:

 (You might need to do
-`docker pull docker.pkg.github.com/eyblockchain/zokrates-worker/zokrates_zexe_worker:<version>` if you haven't already).
+`docker pull docker.pkg.github.com/eyblockchain/zokrates-worker/zokrates_worker:<version>` if you haven't already).

 `cd path/to/parent-dir-of-zok-file/`

 `docker run -v $PWD:/home/zokrates/code -ti docker.pkg.github.com/eyblockchain/zokrates-worker/zokrates_worker:<version> /bin/bash`
 (mounting to `/code` ensures the outputs from zokrates don't overwrite / mix with our local machine's files).

+For zokrates worker v1.2.3 and below (uses ZoKrates 0.6.1 and below):

 `./zokrates compile -c bn128 -i code/<circuitName>.zok`